 Okay - I have opinions about things like immigration and the environment.
 How should those opinions make me feel about borders?

 Border openyness (not a technical term, you’ll be shocked to hear) for goods and services is also complicated... and right at the heart of the discussion around Brexit (that’s the UK quitting the EU, on the off-chance you didn’t know).
 You might have heard politicians on both sides throwing around a lot of terms like “customs union” and “”.
-Basically, what they’re arguing about it whether the UK and the EU should still be allowed to send whatever goods and services it wants through our border or whether taxes (tariffs) should be charged on them.
+Basically, what they’re arguing about is whether the UK and the EU should still be allowed to send whatever goods and services it wants through their borders or whether taxes (tariffs) should be charged on them.

-Some Brits think putting tariffs on EU stuff could help local businesses and industries get bigger and employ more people because they wouldn’t have to compete with all the European businesses doing what they do.
+Some Brits think putting tariffs on EU stuff could help UK businesses and industries get bigger and employ more people because they'd have a home advantage over competing EU businesses.
 But others say that competition is exactly why we need tariff-free trade, because it lowers the prices of all the day-to-day stuff we buy, like food.

 Getting your head around that is only the start, because the EU has come out and said it’ll only give us open borders on goods and services if we give it open borders on people (along with money, these are known as the EU’s ‘four freedoms’).
 So people who want closed-ish borders for people and open-ish borders for trade might have to decide about which one they want more, and what they value the most.

 Lots of people would say so… but they’d probably all have different answers from each other!